oliverruoff/PiBot/README.md

 # PiBot
-A robot using a Raspberry Pi as main unit.
+A robot using a Raspberry Pi Zero W as main unit.

 ![PyPi](docs/robot.jpg)